 A considerable number of people concerned about toners causing irritation or dryness are confusing toners with astringents, a product many find far too harsh for daily use.
 Although toners and astringents look similar and are applied the same way, astringents contain large amounts of alcohol or other ingredients selected to remove oil from the skin’s surface.
 If facial skin is dry or sensitive, using an astringent can cause excessive flaking, peeling, burning, and irritation.
 When used on oily, blemish-prone skin, over-use can increase oil production and trigger breakouts.1

-Rather than stripping skin of oil, facial toners are nurturing, protective, and formulated to address numerous skin concerns.
+Rather than stripping skin of oil, a cleansing toner is nurturing, protective, and formulated to address numerous skin concerns.
 The key to successful use is finding a product formulated for your skin type, a list of ingredients that provide the benefits you are hoping for, and proper use.
 If you typically skip this essential second step of a basic skincare routine, you may want to reconsider.2

 There are two ways to use a facial toner.
 You can pour the product into the palm of your hand, press your palms together, and gently pat the toner onto your skin, or you can saturate a cotton pad with toner and sweep the product over your face and neck.3 Both methods minimize the appearance of your pores and restore your skin’s natural pH balance.
 Using your toner with a cotton pad helps eliminate any product residue and dead skin cells that remain after cleansing.
 After toning, your skin is more receptive to the benefits of any serums and moisturizers that follow.